 Garlic is amazing in its antiviral and antibacterial capabilities.
 Garlic is actually a Chinese herb (Da Suan).
 It’s used to kill toxins and parasites and also to reduce swelling in the body.
 It’s what I call a great “A” herb: anesthetic, antibacterial, anti fungal, antioxidant, antiviral, etc….

-- sea salt and black pepper
+- salt and pepper

 - 2 tsp fresh thyme leaves

-- 1 tsp fresh sage, chopped
+- 1 tsp dried oregano

-- Season with salt and pepper.
+- Add bone broth, cashews, and cauliflower to the leek mixture.
+Season with salt and pepper.

-- Ladle into bowls.
+- Ladle into bowls and enjoy.